codefresh-io/docs.codefresh.io/_docs/installation/gitops/shared-configuration.md

 When creating a new GitOps Integration resource, such as a container regsitry integration for example in the Codefresh UI, you can define the GitOps Runtimes and clusters to which to apply that resource.
 The `app-proxy` saves the resource in the correct location in the Shared Configuration Repo, and updates the relevant Argo CD Applications to include it.

 ## Use case: Create application for distribution across all GitOps Runtimes
 In this scenario, you want to distribute an application configuration to all GitOps Runtimes within your Codefresh account.
-Instead of manually copying the manifest to each Runtime or creating the application in the UI for each Runtime, you can create the manifest once and deploy it consistently across all environments.
+Instead of manually copying the manifest to each Runtime or creating the application in the UI for each Runtime, you can create the manifest, store it in the correct location in the shared repository, and deploy it consistently across all environments.

 Here's how to do this with the Shared Configuration Repo: